 5. An opportunity for patients to benefit from a focused staff commitment to their hospital’s culture of safety.

-7. An opportunity to deepen awareness of the roots of disruptive behavior within a work environment.
+7. An opportunity to deepen awareness of the roots of disruptive behavior within a healthcare facility.

-When there is a level of consistency and familiarity, then the unfamiliar begins to stick out –which means we recognize the unusual earlier—and have a better chance to de-escalate these Precipitating Factors before they culminate in violence.
+When there is a level of consistency and familiarity, then the unfamiliar begins to stick out — which means we recognize the unusual earlier — and have a better chance to de-escalate these Precipitating Factors

 8. An opportunity to provide person-centered care.